Aqueuse/PoseidonMajordome/readme.md

 Download
 ========
-a Java library
++ a Java library
-a Shell application
++ a Shell application
-a Desktop application
++ a Desktop application
-or use the web application

 Usage
 =====